-If you have a cavity that needs treatment, several options are available, including a filling, crown, or root canal, depending on the severity of the tooth’s decay.
+If you have a cavity that needs treatment, several options are available, including a composite tooth filling, dental crown, or root canal, depending on the severity of the tooth’s decay.

 - Fillings are the most common treatment and involve the dentist putting a composite material into the hole in your tooth to restore its shape and function.

-- Crowns (caps) are another option that covers your affected tooth’s entire surface with porcelain or metal, so it doesn’t decay further.
+- Tooth crowns (caps) are another option that covers your affected tooth’s entire surface with porcelain or metal, so it doesn’t decay further.

 - A root canal removes dead tissues inside teeth that cavities have damaged.